Project Management Best Practices for HR Projects

 - Celebrate, debrief and report on your project – Celebrate accomplishments and recognize hard work when you finish a project.
 Taking the time to debrief after execution also encourages a deeper understanding and learning for all team members.
 Remember, debriefing should focus on the actions, non-actions, results – it is not a time to blame your team member for something that didn’t go as planned.
 The debrief is about making process improvements for future projects.
 Once you’ve debriefed within the team, share your findings with senior leadership.
 Prepare a report with the outcomes, challenges, how the challenges were managed and results.
 And draw connections to the organizational goals.

-- Present in a way your audience listens – When presenting the project plan or results to senior leaders, they are looking for the data and budgets and impact on the organization.
-When presenting the plan to your HR team, use their language and context – such as retention rates for talent management – as well as the senior management information.
-Use visual depictions of the data and graphics to communicate the concept and impact.
+- Present in a way your audience listens – When presenting the project plan or results to senior leaders, they are looking for the data and budgets and impact on the organization (think retention rates).
+But when presenting the plan to your HR team, those kinds of details might be too much information.
+Focus on the most important thing using visual depictions of the data and graphics for the dashboard.
 If you use a Gantt chart, color code the progress for each step – red / yellow / green.
-This will get your team accustomed to using these tools and the value they bring to your projects.
+This will get your team accustomed to using these tools and value they bring to your projects.

 We hope you find these tips useful and something you can begin to use immediately.
 You don’t have to do everything at once.
 Pick two or three – or even just start with one thing.
-As you and your team get acclimated to project management methods, you gain confidence and identify how you can begin adding more and more.
+And as you and your team get acclimated with project management methods you can begin adding more and more.